 Volkswagen may be the world’s largest carmaker, but in India, the German behemoth is a dwarf.
-After years of declining sales in the rapidly expanding market, VW just made it into India’s top 10 highest-selling automakers last year, languishing in ninth with a 2-percent market share.
+After years of declining sales in the rapidly expanding market, VW just made it into India’s top 10 highest-selling automakers last year, languishing in ninth place with a 2-percent market share.
 Fellow German manufacturers Daimler and BMW are even smaller players, competing in the tiny luxury segment of a market dominated by low-cost cars.

 And despite VW’s efforts to increase its footprint in the emerging Indian economy, things will most likely stay the same in the foreseeable future: Its Czech subsidiary Skoda and Indian automaker Tata announced Thursday they had suspended their talks to develop a cheap car for the Indian market.
 Two years ago, a similar alliance between VW and Japanese automaker Suzuki in India ended in a fierce legal dispute.